2019-2020 Tuition, Room and Board

 Students who believe that extenuating circumstances make the standard payment plans temporarily unsuitable may request an exceptional payment plan subject to the approval of the director of finance.
 Such plans are granted only in rare circumstances (loss of employment, mounting medical expenses, etc.) and are intended as a temporary measure that should not exceed a single school year.

-- Students enrolled at MLC in the prior year will remain on the same payment plan that applied to their account in the prior year.
+- Students enrolled at MLC in the prior year will default to the same payment plan that applied to their account in the prior year.
 Students on the monthly payment plan are responsible to notify MLC of any changes in their banking information prior to the next monthly withdrawal.

 - Students may not charge their bookstore purchases to their student account unless a credit exists on their student account.
 Only books and supplies are allowed to be charged to a student account.